dusanexe/ufo-2d-platformer/README.md

 <h2> ufo-2d-platformer </h2>
-this game or app is created in C graphics using library graphics.h and it can be compiled for MS-DOS or Windows.
+This game or app is created in C graphics using library graphics.h and it can be compiled for MS-DOS or Windows.

 <h3> Compileing tutorial: </h3>
 You need to install Code::blocks 16.01 first. </br>